UNSC agenda discussed: India, US to work closely together

 UNSC blocks Pakistan’s efforts to designate 2 Indians as terrorists

-Both sides held wide ranging discussions on issues on the UN Security Council agenda and recent developments, the Embassy of India here said in a statement on Thursday.
+Both sides held wide-ranging discussions on issues on the UN Security Council agenda and recent developments, the Embassy of India here said in a statement on Thursday.

 They agreed to work closely together given their shared values of democracy, pluralism and rule-based international order, during India's upcoming term as non-permanent member of the UNSC during 2021-22, it said.